lex0c/gungnir/README.md

 The client implements a simple autokill mechanism.
 When it starts, it looks for a file named `.gungnir` in the current user's home directory.
-If this file is present, the client logs the presence of the marker and exits immediately.
+If this file is present, the client exits immediately.

 ## Handshake